Are electric vehicle grants available for second-home owners in France?

 There is further help available for electric car owners in the form of a tax credit worth up to 75% of the costs – up to a maximum of €300 – for installing an electric vehicle charging port on a property.

-This is available for the tenants and owners of both main and second homes on condition that they are French tax residents.
+This is available for the tenants and owners of both main and second homes but they need to be French tax residents, and the credit is claimed as part of the annual tax declaration.

 Read more: Tax breaks continue for installing electric car home charger in France